Issue 1277

 THE AUTOEXTREMIST STUPID METER, PART II.

 Editor's Note: This week, we bring you Part II of the Autoextremist Stupid Meter in Peter's Rant, because, well, stupid in this business shows no signs of subsiding anytime soon.
-In "On The Table," we have the latest brand image reboot from Jaguar, which is too embarrassing and pathetic for words.
+In "On The Table," we have very big news about an upcoming stand-alone auction for one of the world's most historically significant racing cars, the 1954 Mercedes-Benz W 196 R Stromlinienwagen, chassis number 00009/54.
+We also have the latest brand image reboot from Jaguar, which is too embarrassing and pathetic for words.
 Then, we preview the 2025 Tiguan, VW’s best-selling nameplate.
-We also have an update to our new (and quite popular) segment, The Farley Follies, in honor of CEO Jim "Electric Boy" Farley and his chronic mismanagement of Ford.
+And we have an update to our new (and quite popular) segment, The Farley Follies, in honor of CEO Jim "Electric Boy" Farley and his chronic mismanagement of Ford.
 Our AE Song of the Week is "From The Beginning" by Emerson, Lake & Palmer.
 In "Fumes," we have the next installment of Peter's new series about his all-time favorite racing machines - Jim Hall's Chaparrals.
 And in "The Line" we will have coverage of F1 from the Las Vegas Grand Prix.
 Onward! -WG

 By Peter M. DeLorenzo